proycon/lingua-cli/README.md

 This is a small command-line tool for language detection, it is a simple wrapper around the [lingua-rs](https://github.com/pemistahl/lingua-rs/) library for Rust, read there for extensive documentation.
+A distinguishing feature is that this library works better for short texts thanmany other libraries

 ## Installation